 Get outside and watch some birds.
 There are always plenty around.
 Look them on the internet.
 Birdlife Australia has a great catalogue of birds.
 If you want to identify some bird calls, watch the YouTube video Aussie birds and their calls.

-Play backyard games
+Play backyard games with the neighbours

 Do some gardening